-For many years the federal government borrowed hundreds of billions of dollars.
-Money that should have been going into a better "safety net" for the poor, homes for the homeless, new business and jobs, research and development, roads and bridges, schools and the technologies of tomorrow, has been lost to servicing the national debt (currently over \$5 trillion).
+Every year the federal government borrows hundreds of billions of dollars.
+Money that should be going into new business and jobs, research and development, roads and bridges, schools and the technologies of tomorrow, has been lost to servicing the national debt (which is currently over \$4 trillion dollars).
+Increases in the national debt are the most regressive taxes of all, the interest on the national debt passed on to the next generation.